 Her publishers, insisting she has a bodyguard, hire the biggest toughest guy they can find: Spenser, the tough guy with a macho code of honour, hired to protect a feminist who thinks that code is obsolete.

 'Nobody does it better' Publishers Weekly

 Privately, they will never see eye to eye - that's why she fires him - but when Rachel vanishes, Spenser starts rattling skeletons in blue-blooded family closets and tangling with the Ku Klux Klan, ready to lay his life on the line to find Rachel Wallace.

-Robert B. Parker is world-renowned as an internationally bestselling author.
-Born and raised in Massachusetts, he completed a Ph.D. in English at Boston University.
-He began writing his Spenser novels while teaching at Boston's Northeastern University in 1971.
-In 1997 he won an Edgar for Best Novel for Promised Land, and was named Grand Master by the Mystery Writers of America in 2002.
-He passed away in January 2010.
+Born and raised in Massachusetts, Robert B. Parker completed a Ph.D. in English at Boston University.
+He married his wife Joan in 1956.
+He began writing his Spencer novels while teaching at Boston's North-eastern University in 1971.
+In 1997 he wrote his first Jesse Stone novel, Night Passage.
+Parker was named Grand Master by the Mystery Writers of America in 2002.